Tom Coughlin: Super Bowl run and success (2007–2009)

 Prior to the start of Giants mini-camp in May 2008, Coughlin and the Giants were invited by President Bush to the White House to honor their victory in Super Bowl XLII.
 The Super Bowl win got Coughlin a four-year contract worth roughly $21 million to coach the Giants through 2011.
 The deal made him one of the NFL's highest-paid coaches.
-Fresh off their Super Bowl season, the team started off red hot going 11–1 through 12 games, but after the Plaxico Burress shooting incident, the team went 1–3 down the stretch and despite being the #1 seed they were eliminated in the divisional round of the playoffs by the Philadelphia Eagles.
+Fresh off their Super Bowl season, the team started off red hot going 11–1 through 12 games in 2008, but after the Plaxico Burress shooting incident, the team went 1–3 down the stretch and despite being the #1 seed they were eliminated in the divisional round of the playoffs by the Philadelphia Eagles.
 The Giants finished 8–8 in 2009, despite solid offensive play, however, their defense struggled throughout the season, and they missed the playoffs.
 In 2010, they began 1–2, and then began a five-game winning streak to finish 6–2 at the bye.
-The Giants headed into week 15 against the Eagles with a record of 9–4.
+The Giants headed into week 15 against the Philadelphia Eagles with a record of 9–4.
 In the final seconds the Giants were faced with a fourth down and Coughlin told his punter, Matt Dodge, to punt the ball out of bounds to effectively end the game.
-However, he punted the ball right to DeSean Jackson who took it the distance and won the Eagles the game in the Miracle at the New Meadowlands.
+However, he punted the ball right to DeSean Jackson who took it the distance and won the Eagles the game in a game referred to as the "Miracle at the New Meadowlands".
 The loss jeopardized the Giants' playoff bid and once again Coughlin's future was uncertain.
 However, on July 24, 2011, he signed a one-year contract extension to remain with the Giants through the end of the 2012 season.